-PHEN 490 Introduction to Senior Project
+PHEN 490 Introduction to General Engineering Senior Project

-Prepares students for their senior project by stepping them through the process of writing and presenting a proposal for a design or research project.
+This course prepares General Engineering students for their senior project by stepping them through the process of writing and presenting a proposal for a design project.
 Students are required to (1) periodically present their progress on preparing their proposal, (2) submit their finished proposal, and (3) present it to students in the Introduction to Physics and Engineering course.
-1 hour of lecture.
-Prerequisite: PHEN 330 for Engineering Science majors, PHEN 340 for Physics majors, or EDUC 394 for Physics Education majors.
+1 hour of lecture per week.
+Prerequisite: PHEN 330